 This happens because the liquid dish soap changes the surface tension of water.

 The surface tension of a liquid is the tendency of liquid surfaces to resist an external force due to the cohesive nature of its molecules.
 The pepper flakes are so light, it floats on the water surface due to surface tension.
 The addition of soap broke the surface tension of water, but the water molecules want to keep the surface tension intact.
 So they pull away from the soap along with the pepper flakes.
 This pushes the pepper or “germs” away from your soap covered finger.
 This is why soap is such a great cleaning agent and so effective in cleaning dishes and taking all the grease and dirt away.

-This science experiment also shows how germs are removed from hands with soap.
+This pepper and soap experiment also shows how germs are removed from hands with soap.
 The pepper flakes or “germs” were not chased away until you added soap to the bowl.

 Ever since the world was hit by the Coronavirus disease, the importance of handwashing has increased tenfold.
 Contaminated hands can spread the Covid-19 disease easily.
 So, washing hands is the first line of defense against the Covid-19 disease and cannot be ignored.
 One needs to wash their hands for at least 20 seconds with soap, to keep the germs away.
 Kids are usually negligent about such stuff, teaching them to wash their hands frequently is important.

 We hope you liked the Pepper and Soap Experiment.
-For more kids learning resources, keep visiting Osmo.
+For more kids learning resources, check Osmo.